lucasjirwin/NYPD-Network-Analysis/README.txt

 To extend our results, we also studied the connectivity of specific officers accused of certain allegations (e.g those classified as "punch/kick", "black", "hispanic" etc).

-<b> Pagerank.png </b>, <b> Degree.png </b> and <b> Eigenvector.png </b> contain images of the graphs of the 100 officers sorted by highest pagerank, degree and eigenvector centrality scores respectively.
+<b> Pagerank.png, Degree.png </b> and <b> Eigenvector.png </b> contain images of the graphs of the 100 officers sorted by highest pagerank, degree and eigenvector centrality scores respectively.